SHA152/starsandrights/memory-bank/activeContext.md

   - Officials questions manager for government officials that need regular updates
   - English materials manager for vocabulary and sentences
   - Export/import functionality for questions and backup capabilities
+- Enhanced user experience with animations and transitions:
+  - Implemented page transitions using react-transition-group
+  - Created a ScrollReveal component for scroll-triggered animations
+  - Added staggered animations for related content groups
+  - Enhanced interactive elements with hover and click animations
+  - Improved flashcard animations with better timing and visual feedback

 ## Testing Results